 The 30% of the equity compensation award granted to our NEOs as TSR-based performance shares can be earned based on the TSR of the Company's stock compared to the TSR of a peer group over the performance period of the equity award grant date, March 22, 2019, to December 31, 2021.
-We define relative TSR as the change in the fair market value, adjusted for dividends, of the Company's common stock compared to the change in the fair market value, adjusted for dividends, of a peer group.
+We define relative TSR as the change in the fair market value, adjusted for dividends, of the Company's common stock compared to the change in the fair market value, adjusted for dividends, of the Company's common stock compared to the change in the fair market value, adjusted for dividends, of a peer group.
 The measurement of change in fair market value over the performance period is based on the average closing price of common stock for the 20 trading days preceding the grant date, March 22, 2019, and the 20 trading days preceding December 31, 2021.
 The target number of TSR-based performance shares was determined by dividing the amount of the equity compensation award allocated to TSR performance by the fair value of the grant, which was based on a market-based metric and, therefore, is calculated utilizing a Monte Carlo simulation.
 The number of TSR-based performance shares earned can vary from zero to 200% of the target number of performance shares granted.
-The potential award levels are as follows (straight-line mathematical interpolation between 25th percentile and 50th percentile or between 50th percentile and 75th percentile):
+The potential award levels are as follows (straight-line mathematical interpolation between 25th percentile and 50th percentile or between 50th percentile):